5 Smart Ways to Pay for Law School

 How to Pay for Law School

-1. Apply for Federal Aid and Look for Merit Aid
+1. Apply for Federal Aid, Grants, and Scholarships

-Filling out the Free Application for Federal Student Aid (FAFSA®) allows you to find out whether you qualify for federal and state loans, and how much you can borrow.
+Filling out the Free Application for Federal Student Aid (FAFSA) allows you to find out whether you qualify for federal grants, work-study programs, federal student loans, as well as student aid from your state or school.

-The FAFSA® may be a familiar presence since undergrad days, but now you’ll most likely be considered an independent student.
-You may be eligible for a Direct Unsubsidized Loan (current rate: 5.28%), Direct PLUS Loan (current rate: 6.28%), or the work-study program.
+The FAFSA may be a familiar presence since your undergrad days, but now you may be considered an independent student.
+You may be eligible for a Direct Unsubsidized Loan (current rate: 7.05%), Direct PLUS Loan (current rate: 8.05%), or the federal work-study program.

 Keep in mind that the aggregate federal student loan limit, which includes federal loans for undergraduate study, is $138,500 for graduate or professional students.

-Most law schools also offer some form of financial aid based on demonstrated financial need.
+Law schools also typically offer some form of need-based financial aid based on information you provide on your FAFSA.

-If you’re going into public interest law, you can research the many programs that offer tuition assistance or student loan forgiveness for working in eligible legal areas.
+If you’re going into public interest law, you may also want to research the many programs that offer tuition assistance or law school loan forgiveness for working in eligible legal areas.

-Finally, you can check whether your school offers graduate student assistantships, which would cover some of your tuition in exchange for helping with research or teaching.
+You can also check whether your school offers graduate student assistantships, which would cover some of your tuition in exchange for helping with research or teaching.

 2. Consider a Part-Time Job or Temp Work

-It can be challenging to make a side job jibe with your academic responsibilities, but if you can manage it, making some money while you’re still in school is the best way to reduce the debt you take on.
+It can be challenging to make a side job jibe with your academic responsibilities, but if you can manage it, making some money while you’re still in school can be one of the best ways to reduce the debt you take on.

 It might be a good idea to see if you can get a job that also boosts your résumé, such as working for a professor or as a paralegal.

-Even if you can’t commit to a consistent job, you might consider temping during breaks or slow periods.
-A staffing agency can quickly set you up with work for a matter of weeks.
+Even if you can’t commit to a consistent job, you might consider temping during breaks, slow periods, and summers.
+A staffing agency may be able to quickly set you up with work that lasts just a few weeks or months.
 Short-term work can include customer service, data entry, or serving as an executive assistant.

-If you have additional skills, such as a background in accounting or IT, you can qualify for more specialized roles that demand higher pay.
+If you have additional skills, such as a background in accounting or IT, you may be able to qualify for more specialized roles that demand higher pay.
 Some temp agencies even specialize in staffing for legal organizations.

 3. Attend Law School Part Time